 B.S.
 Chemistry, Spring Hill College

-Research Interests: Life and work of Linus Pauling, history of chemistry, history of science and technology, Roman Catholic studies
+Research Interest: Life and work of Linus Pauling, history of chemistry, history of science and technology, Roman Catholic studies

 Courses: Science, Technology and Values; Makers of Modern Science; History of Science; History of American Technology; History of the Environmental Sciences; Introduction to Environmental Studies; History of Chemistry; Science and Religion; Energy and the Environment; Social Consequences of Technology